 You can have the best car wax on the market but if it’s applied incorrectly, it won’t provide you with the above benefits.

-You have the option to apply wax for your car by hand or machine but choosing between the two is based upon your own personal preference.
-However, the car wax you do purchase will display which is the best method to apply the wax on the bottle.
+When deciding between the different waxes, you have the option to apply wax for your car by hand or machine.
+However, the car wax you purchase will display which is the best method on the bottle.

 To help you make an informed buying decision regarding car wax, we have produced the below guide that covers all the important factors.